 - a written request to use one of the party's emblems, if you would like one to appear on the ballot paper

-The election period will officially begin once the notice of election has been published, both on our website and at the Guildhall offices.
+The election period will officially begin when the notice of election has been published on our website.
 We will also publish a timetable in advance of the election period so that you can see when you will be able to submit your nomination papers.

 For more information visit the Electoral Commission’s website.